Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 Then A.Cell=25.89
 Then A.Cell="Hello"
 Then A.Cell=blank    # cell formatting will stay
-Then A.Cell= null    # cell formatting will be cleared
+Then A.Cell=null     # cell formatting will be cleared
 ```

 From a technical point of view, you can manage easily errors occured during compilation or during the execution of scripts.